google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/asking-permission.markdown

 ---

 <p class="intro">
-  There's more to getting a user's permission to send them notifications than throwing up a dialog box.
+  TThere's more to requesting permission than throwing up a dialog box.
 </p>

 {% include shared/toc.liquid %}